- Highs: Best mPOS app. Best card selection. Highly competitive 1.75% rate for all cards.

 Additionally, we found rates offered by iZettle to be competitive in today’s POS marketplace.
-There are no monthly fees, and the set transaction fee decreases as your usage goes up.
+There are no monthly fees, and the set transaction fee has just been lowered to 1.75% regardless of how much you process (the rates previously decreases as your usage went up).
 Negatives are a lack of phone support after 5 pm weekdays and in weekends, and the extra cost incurred if you need a receipt printer.

 To sum up – For small businesses, entrepreneurs or sole traders on the go, iZettle is definitely worth considering.

 How does the iZettle Chip and PIN machine work?